castleadmin/nx-plugins/nx-serverless-cdk/plugin/README.md

 ```

 The [build-declarations](https://nx.dev/nx-api/js/executors/tsc) command
-is used to create the construct library's TypeScript declarations with the TypeScript compiler (see [Build the construct library](#build-the-construct-library)).
+is used to create the construct library's TypeScript declarations with the TypeScript compiler (see [Build the Construct Library](#build-the-construct-library)).

+Options:

+- --help
-Append `--help` to display the command options.
+  - Displays the command options

 #### publish